pe-st/garmin-connect-export/README.md

   -t TEMPLATE, --template TEMPLATE
-                        template file with desired columns for CSV output -fp, --fileprefix     set the local time as activity file name prefix
+                        template file with desired columns for CSV output -fp, --fileprefix     set the local time as activity file name prefix -sa START_ACTIVITY_NO, --start_activity_no START_ACTIVITY_NO
+                        give index for first activity to import, i.e. skipping the newest activites
 ```

 Examples: